Rating: ![]()

 Music: Ichizo Seo

-Available in the US from US Manga Corps on remastered hybrid DVD, either alone or as part of a set with several of the sequel films.
-Was previously available on one of their earliest hybrid DVDs, and on subtitled and dubbed VHS before that.
+Formerly available in North America from the late US Manga Corps on remastered bilingual DVD, either alone or as part of a set with three of the sequel films.
+Prior to that release it was available on one of their earliest bilingual DVDs, and before that on subtitled and dubbed VHS and subtitled laserdisc.